 - G. Permittees requesting a minor amendment may be required to submit a Hydrogeological Report at the General Manager's discretion based on aquifer condition, type of modification, status of adjacent wells, local water use trends, and other aquifer management considerations. - H. Application for a permit amendment shall be made upon forms supplied by the District and must be accompanied by an application processing fee established by the Board.
-No application processing fee will be required from permittees requesting a reduction in permitted volume or changing use of a well from nonexempt to exempt. - I. Permittees requesting an increase in pumpage volume must have a Boardapproved User Conservation Plan and a Board-approved User Drought Contingency Plan on file at the District office, and must be in compliance with Rule 3-6.1 regarding conservation-oriented rate structures.
+No application processing fee will be required from permittees requesting a reduction in permitted volume or changing use of a well from nonexempt to exempt. - I. Permittees requesting an increase in pumpage volume must have a Boardapproved UCP and a Board-approved UDCP on file at the District office.
 Permittees will be required to update their UCP and UDCP to reflect their new permitted pumpage amount and/or new ownership. - J. Applications for either minor or major amendments to increase annual permitted pumpage volumes submitted during any District-declared drought shall be referred to the Board for consideration and/or public hearing.
-A failure to achieve drought-mandated targeted monthly permitted pumpage reduction requirements does not in itself justify a pumpage increase. - K. Permit to Remain in Effect. - 1.
-If a permittee, in connection with the renewal of a permit or otherwise, requests a change that requires an amendment to the permit under District rules, the permit as it existed before the permit amendment process remains in effect until the later of: - a.
+A failure to achieve drought-mandated targeted monthly permitted pumpage reduction requirements does not in itself justify a pumpage increase.

+K. Permit to Remain in Effect.

+- 1. If a permittee, in connection with the renewal of a permit or otherwise, requests a change that requires an amendment to the permit under District Rules, the permit as it existed before the permit amendment process remains in effect until the later of: - a.
 The conclusion of the permit amendment or renewal process, as applicable; or - b.
 Final settlement or adjudication on the matter of whether the change to the permit requires a permit amendment. - 2.
-If the permit amendment process results in the denial of an amendment, the permit as it existed before the permit amendment process shall be renewed without penalty, consistent with Rule 3-1.8.

-3. The District may initiate an amendment to an operating permit, in connection with the renewal of a permit or otherwise, in accordance with the District rules.
+If the permit amendment process results in the denial of an amendment, the permit as it existed before the permit amendment process shall be renewed without penalty, consistent with Rule 3-1.8. - 3.
+The District may initiate an amendment to an operating permit, in connection with the renewal of a permit or otherwise, in accordance with the District Rules.
 If the District initiates an amendment to an operating permit, the permit as it existed before the permit amendment process shall remain in effect until the conclusion of the permit amendment or renewal process, as applicable.